Regulated Financial Institutions

 conditions to claim the GST incurred.

-To simplify the rules for claiming GST incurred, funds that meet all the qualifying conditions are allowed to claim GST incurred on expenses, with the exception of disallowed expenses under the regulations 26 and 27 of the GST (General) Regulations, at an annual fixed recovery rate.
+To simplify the rules for claiming GST incurred, funds that meet all the qualifying conditions are allowed to claim GST incurred on expenses incurred for the purpose of the fund's qualifying investment activities, with the exception of disallowed expenses under the regulations 26 and 27 of the GST (General) Regulations, at an annual fixed recovery rate.

 In Budget 2020, the Government announced that GST remission will be extended to approved venture capital funds under section 13H of the Income Tax Act (section 13H funds) from 1 Apr 2020 to 31 Dec 2025.
 Under the GST remission, section 13H funds that meet the qualifying conditions will be able to claim the GST incurred on their expenses at a fixed recovery rate to be determined for the industry.